LighthouseL2/Clearfund/README.md

 **ClearFund** is an open platform that makes Web3 funding opportunities more transparent and accessible.
-We help individuals and communities discover grants the decentralized ecosystem while also providing visibility into previously funded projects.
+We help individuals and communities discover grants in the decentralized ecosystem while also providing visibility into previously funded projects.

 **🚀 Mission**